5 Best Things to Do in Leiria

 While northern cuisine might be more well-known, the center of Portugal has delicious gastronomy.
 These foods are not only explained by the topography and climate but also by the history marked by the passage of the Romans and Moors.

-There are a few typical dishes from this region that you must try, produced with locally sourced ingredients such as the olive oil and herb.
+There are a few typical dishes from this region that you must try, produced with locally sourced ingredients such as the olive oil and herbs.
 Some delicious dishes include rabbit, fish stew, suckling big of Boavista, sopa da pedra (a soup with meats and sausages), and migas (made of cornbread and garlic) more.

 Our favorite restaurant in Leiria is Restaurante Hotel Rural Casa da Nora.
 Featuring thousands of 5-star reviews, this place serves some of the best food in central Portugal and is one of the best restaurants to try out some of these dishes.
 Other amazing restaurants in Leiria include Casinha Velha, O Convite, and Mata Bicho Real Taverna.